 The chicken had a crispy surface and was soft and succulent inside.
 Even after leaving it for 2-3 hours, the chicken retained its succulence and did not get dried.
 Overall, we were quite delighted at its performance.

-Compared to pan fried fish that retains a crispy exteriors, air fried fish is a letdown.
-But of course, with minimal oil, air fried fish is the healthier way to go.
+Compared to pan-fried fish that retains crispy exteriors, air-fried fish is a letdown.
+But of course, with minimal oil, air-fried fish is the healthier way to go.

-To standardize the performance, we used McCains frozen french fries for our tests.
-The preset function runs the air fryer at 180 C for 12 minutes.
-You have to drizzle 1-2 tablespoon of oil to cook the fries properly.
+To standardize the performance, we used McCain’s frozen french fries for our tests.
+The preset function runs the air fryer at 180 °C for 12 minutes.
+You have to drizzle 1-2 tablespoons of oil to cook the fries properly.

 We tried making 400 gms of french fries.
 After 6 minutes, we tossed the fries so that it gets cooked uniformly.
 As mentioned by many users in the user review, the tray at the bottom gets displaced in the process, which is a hassle.